 Marine Science is centred on the Leigh Marine Laboratory, which offers unique opportunities in marine and environmental research.
 Facilities include a new 14m research vessel, excellent diving facilities, a flow-through seawater system for tank experiments, onsite accommodation for students and visitors, a library and access to the University’s online catalogue, aquaculture facilities, a meteorological station and well-equipped laboratories.

-We encourage our students to develop an appreciation for Māori and Pacific perspectives on the oceans by taking one or more of the following General Education courses: PACIFIC 100G Introduction to Pacific Studies, ANTHRO 104G Peoples and Cultures of the Pacific, MĀORI 130G Te Ao Māori / The Māori World.
+We encourage our students to develop an appreciation for Māori and Pacific perspectives on the oceans by taking one or both of the following General Education courses: PACIFIC 100G Introduction to Pacific Studies and MĀORI 130G Te Ao Māori / The Māori World.

 Marine Science is multi-disciplinary in nature.
 Alongside Marine Science, you will study other science subjects.
 This will develop your ability to interact with specialists from other disciplines to help solve complex problems in the marine world.

-Studying a Bachelor of Science majoring in Marine Science, from 2019
+Studying a Bachelor of Science majoring in Marine Science

 Based in the Institute of Marine Science, the Marine Science major is a multi-disciplinary subject involving many of the other sciences to investigate the physical, biological and some social and economic dimensions of the marine environment.